 On March 18th, Portugal announced the emergency state due to the coronavirus that have already infected thousands of people around the world.
 In practical terms, an emergency state means closing its borders to all countries in Europe, for people coming in and out in an effort to contain the spread of Covid-19.

-Since last Monday, the country already lost contact with the rest of Europe when Spain declared its emergency state and closed all the land borders with its neighbor countries and the rest of Europe.
+Since last Monday, the country already lost contact with the rest of Europe when Spain declared its emergency state and closed all the land borders with its neighbour countries and the rest of Europe.
 Meanwhile, some flights were luckily departing and arriving from and to Lisbon.
 Not all passengers were there because some of them got stuck in other cities in Europe.
 Since the announcement of the emergency state, however, it’s possible that people coming to Lisbon and departing from Lisbon get stuck here for quite some time.

 So, what to do in those circumstances, when you are a foreigner, tourist, traveler or even someone that was here with business purposes?
 As a portuguese company, we might know some information about how everything works in Portugal.